mosquito/caio/README.rst

 Python wrapper for AIO
 ======================

-.. note: The Linux libaio like implementation requires kernel greater than 4.16 otherwise the will be used thread-based implementations as a fallback.
+.. warning:: The Linux libaio like implementation requires kernel greater than 4.16 otherwise the will be used thread-based implementations as a fallback.

 Python bindings for Linux AIO API and simple asyncio wrapper.